xyproto/algernon/TUTORIAL.md

 ### Goal

-Style the `HTML` page from the previous steps.
+Style a `HTML` page with `CSS` and try out the auto-refresh feature.

 ### Steps